-You can even pay your respects to one of history's most famous ruling couples: William and Mary, in the Painted Hall.
+You could even pay your respects to one of history's most famous ruling couples: William and Mary, in the Old Royal Naval College's Painted Hall.
 The harmonious pair have been immortalised by James Thornhill, surrounded by a plethora of gods and goddesses, cherubs and classical motifs.

-Eat: Buenos Aires cafe (try the pumpkin ravioli).
+Eat: Buenos Aires cafe (try the spinach and ricotta ravioli).

-Drink: The Gun (Nelson regularly met his mistress Lady Emma Hamilton in the River Room upstairs).
+Drink: The Gun just across the river (Nelson regularly met his mistress Lady Emma Hamilton in the River Room upstairs).

 2. Heavenly Hampstead

 Walk in the footsteps of doomed romantic poet, John Keats, with a trip to Hampstead.

 Visit the house where Keats was living when he fell for his neighbour Fanny Brawne.
 It's now a monument to his life, work and death.
 Look out for the engagement ring he offered Fanny, a token of the tragic love affair, and read some of the most romantic poetry ever written.

 From there, it's a gorgeous stroll over the Heath to Kenwood House for a spot of afternoon tea.